With Halloween approaching, have you caught yourself wondering what you’re going to do with all your pumpkins after the big day?

 Detergent has molecules that like fats at one end, and water at the other end.
 The end of the molecule that likes fat sticks to the grease on your dishes, and the other end sticks to the water in the sink.
 As you scrub, the grease breaks up into smaller and smaller droplets, and the detergent surrounds them so that they don’t coalesce back together.
 Then you rinse them down the drain.

 Strain your pumpkin mix into a new clean glass (this is when it would best to use the most narrow tall glass you have), by placing your filter over the glass and pouring the pumpkin mix on top.
 Do it slowly so there’s no spillages!

 Get your rubbing alcohol from the freezer.
 Tilt the glass with your pumpkin mix and pour the rubbing alcohol onto it very slowly- it should form a layer on top of your pumpkin mix.

 Leave it standing still for a minute.
 You should start to see white cloudy things appear between the rubbing alcohol and the mixture- this gooey stuff is your pumpkin DNA!

 You can repeat this experiment with lots of different fruits and veg that you’ll find in your fridge, to help teach your mini scientist about the amazing world of DNA that makes up everything around them!

-With #STEMday approaching on November 8th, get involved by sharing the results of your experiment on social media to encourage other young scientists!
+Help us celebrate #STEMday on November 8th by sharing the results of your experiment on social media to encourage other young scientists!
 Don’t forget to tag us in your pictures (@dolomitebio)